ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-2.md

 echo "GET /wklai/" | nc www.hsnl.cse.nsysu.edu.tw 80 | less
 ```

 However, no one help us render the HTML file, so we'll see raw HTML texts.
-The command above makes a connection with the Lai's website using `nc`, then send a request to get the object.
+The command above makes a connection with Lai's website using `nc`, then send a request to get the object.

 **Server**